LGCgE-SIGLES/MRC-PE_Environmental_profiles/README.md

 If you use the methods, code, or documentation provided in this repository, or make use of the environmental indicators produced within the MRC-PE project, please cite the associated dataset:

-Paumelle, M., Deram, A., Lanier, C., Occelli, F. (2026). *Environmental profiles of municipalities in metropolitan France – MRC-PE Project*.
+Paumelle, Martin; Deram, Annabelle; Lanier, Caroline; Occelli, Florent, 2026, "Environmental profiles of municipalities in metropolitan France – MRC-PE Project", **https://doi.org/10.57745/CDXXH6**, Recherche Data Gouv, V1
-***The DOI and permanent URL will be added here once the dataset is officially published.***

 ---